involvex/betterpack/docs/index.md

 1.  **Detection:** BetterPack checks for the presence of `package-lock.json` (for npm), `yarn.lock` (for yarn), or `pnpm-lock.yaml` (for pnpm) in the current directory to identify the active package manager.
 2.  **Translation:** Based on the detected package manager, it translates the universal command (e.g., `install`) into the manager-specific command (e.g., `npm install`, `yarn install`, `pnpm install`).
 3.  **Execution:** The translated command is then executed using Node.js's `child_process.spawn`.

-## Future Enhancements

-*   More robust argument parsing.
-*   Configuration file for custom command mappings or aliases.
-*   Interactive mode for command selection.